soulus98/PoGo-profile-level-scanner/README.md

 * your bot Token (from earlier) should be added to keys/keys.json.
 * run start_bot.bat to start the bot server

+This bot needs certain permissions to run properly, and something called "SERVER MEMBERS INTENT" to be able to welcome people.
+Here are the permissions required for the bot:
+* View (only applies to channels you intend to use it in)
+* Manage Roles (Keep it above the level 30,40,50 roles, and under everything else, for security reasons)
+* Add reactions (Used as feedback that things either worked or didn't)
+* Send Messages
+* Embed links (This isn't actually used yet, but it is a very tame perm and might be useful in the future)
+* Attach files (Only necessary for testMode)
+* Manage messages (For ]prune)
+* Read Message History

 ## Commands
 This bot has some commands intended to be used to change settings or to streamline the process of using the bot.
 Command|Usage|Permitions